 As part of MIT’s general institute requirements, all undergraduates take four “communication-intensive” (CI) classes during their time at MIT.
 Two are humanities classes, and the others relate to their majors.
 The requirement’s purpose is to make us more effective writers and orators.
 A large part of that comes from exposing us to new forms of writing.

-This past semester, I took one-and-a-half01 3.010 and 3.020 each counts as a half CI-M because of course 3 lore reasons CI classes – 24.900 (introduction to linguistics) and 3.010 (structure of materials).
+This past semester, I took 3.010 and 3.020 each counts as a half CI-M because of course 3 lore reasons CI classes – 24.900 (introduction to linguistics) and 3.010 (structure of materials).
 Here are the five writing assignments I did for these two classes.

 Assignment 1 – A White Paper (3.010)

 In true MIT fashion, the first assignment was also the most daunting.
 The prompt was to write a white paper about one of three topics from the perspective of a MIT.nano or industry researcher:

 - Using transmission electron microscopy to characterize strained-silicon devices.

 - Using neutron diffraction to characterize unknown sodium-ion battery materials.